nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

-:information_source: **Info:** Edits to `TAG` field in TinS would remove all existing `TAG` associated with the selected internship, and attach your newly indicated `TAG` fields to your selected internship.<br><br>
+:information_source: **Info:** Edits to `TAG` field in TinS would remove all existing `TAG` associated with the selected internship, and attach your newly indicated `TAG` fields to your selected internship.<br>

 Example: If the 1st internship in the list panel has the `TAG` fields, `IMPORTANT` and `PRIORITY`, the command `edit 1 t/GOOD` will modify the `TAG` field of the internship to contain `GOOD` only.